-Youth Employment Rate Quarter 2 Number of youth entered employment, en training during the 2nd quarter after exit Number of youth exiters ducation or in occupational skills Employment Rate Quarter 4 Number of youth entered employment, en training during the 4th quarter after exit Number of youth exiters ducation or in occupational skills Median Earnings Midpoint of wages earned during the 2nd wages in 2nd qtr. quarter after exit for all exiters with Credential Rate Number of exiters that were in postsecond and obtained a postsecondary credential of PLUS exiters that were in a secondary edu diploma or equivalent during or within on employed or enrolled in education or train year of exit Number of exiters that were in a postseco PLUS exiters that were in a secondary edu grade level) without a high school diploma during or within one year after exit acation program and obtained a e year after exit AND were also ning leading to a credential within one ondary education or training program acation program (at or above 9th Measureable Skill Gains Number of in-program participants in an e leads to a postsecondary credential or em in one of the following: 1-Educational Achievement 2-HS Diploma or equivalent 3-Secondary/post-secondary transcript/re 4-Training milestone 5-Skills progression
+Employment Rate Quarter 2 Number of youth entered employment, education or in occupational skills training during the 2nd quarter after exit Number of youth exiters Employment Rate Quarter 4 Number of youth entered employment, e training during the 4th quarter after exit Number of youth exiters Median Earnings Midpoint of wages earned during the 2nd wages in 2nd qtr.
+Midpoint of wages earned during the 2nd quarter after exit for all exiters with wages in 2nd qtr.
+Credential Rate Number of exiters that were in postsecor and obtained a postsecondary credential PLUS exiters that were in a secondary edu diploma or equivalent during or within or employed or enrolled in education or trais year of exit Number of exiters that were in a postsect during or within one year after exit ucation program and obtained a ne year after exit AND were also ining leading to a credential within one PLUS exiters that were in a secondary education program (at or above 9th grade level) without a high school diploma or equivalent Measurable Skill Gains Number of in-program participants in an leads to a postsecondary credential or en in one of the following: 1-Educational Achievement 4-Training milestone 2-HS Diploma or equivalent 5-Skills progression 3-Secondary/post-secondary transcript/report card